Numilani/farrago/README.md

 # farrago

 > far·ra·go - N.
+>
 > An assortment or a medley; a conglomeration.

-A collection of useful tools and scripts I've written
+This repo contains a bunch of random tools, scripts and other useful bits of code I've written.